 How Much Should Prospective Newcomers to Canada Set Aside for Immigration Costs?

-As an immigration lawyer, Colin Singer strongly recommends being financially prepared for the costs of immigrating to Canada.
-In total, he says that a family of four applying to become permanent residents of Canada should have about $6,000 Canadian.
+Newcomers should be financially prepared for the costs of immigrating to Canada.
+In total, a family of four applying to become permanent residents of Canada should have about $6,000 Canadian.

 Beyond that, immigrants need to demonstrate that they can absorb the financial challenges of the first six months of acclimating to Canada.
-A family of four would “need to show $25,000 liquid in a bank account with a six-month historical highway” to accomplish this according to Singer.
+A family of four would “need to show $25,000 liquid in a bank account with a six-month historical highway” to accomplish this.

 That places the total amount of money a family of four would need at around $31,000 CDN.